46th Ward Aldermanic Spring Internship – Part Time

 - Attend meetings in the office or at City Hall as scheduling permits

-Compensation: The 46th Ward Student Intern is compensated with course credit at their academic institution.
+Compensation: Internship opportunities are available for interns who will be compensated with course credit at their academic institution.
 It is the responsibility of the intern to verify their college or university offers such an opportunity.
-There is one paid internship position offered over the summer.
-Those who successfully complete an academic year internship are invited to apply.

 Education and Experience: The office is looking for motivated students currently enrolled in a local college or university who have completed at least one year of coursework, along with additional desired strengths that may include: